BogTheMudWing/Flight-Forge/docs/ARTWORK.md

 |           | spikes.png       | spikes.png       | spikes.png       | spikes.png       | spikes.png       |
 |           | underscales.png  | underscales.png  | underscales.png  | underscales.png  |                  |

 This is easiest to do if you utilize layers in an art program.
+Below is the layer order, from highest to lowest:

+- Eyes
+- Head
+- Wings
+- Legs
+- Tail
+- Body

 ## Accessories